-AEC incurred restructuring charges of \$2.6 million in the first quarter of 2017, principally related to a reduction in personnel in SLC.
+AEC incurred restructuring charges of \$3.8 million in the first six months of 2017, principally related to a reduction in personnel in SLC.
 Annual cost savings from these activities are estimated to be \$4 million to \$5 million, starting in the third quarter of 2017, and will principally affect STG&R expenses.
+AEC restructuring expenses in 2016 were principally related to the consolidation of legacy programs into Boerne, Texas.

-Machine Clothing restructuring costs in 2016 were principally related to plant closure costs in Göppingen, Germany.
+Machine Clothing restructuring costs for the first six months of 2017 were principally related to additional costs for restructuring in France.
+Machine Clothing restructuring costs in 2016 were principally related to plant closure costs in Göppingen, Germany and the cessation of research and development activities in France.